 Whirlpool, Electrolux and GE brands jointly account for nearly half of the U.S. appliance market, followed at a distant fourth by Korea's LG Corp.
 The rest of the market is split among Robert Bosch, GmbH (Germany), owner of the upscale Bosch, Gaggenau and Thermador brands; Samsung Group (Korea); Sharp and Pansonic Corporations (Japan) and a few dozen niche companies.
 Many of the niche players, however, do not build their own appliances, but rely on the Bigs for actual manufacturing.

-Ikea's (Sweden) refrigerators are, for example, made by Whirlpool.
-Whirlpool also manufactures Sears-Kenmore (US) and some refrigerators for the up-scale appliance brand, Thermadore (US), so even if you did not buy one of the Whirlpool-owned appliance brands, there is a good chance you unknowingly bought a Whirlpool disguised as an Ikea or Kenmore.
+Ikea's (Sweden) refrigerators are, for example, made by Whirlpool which also manufactures for Sears-Kenmore (US) and some refrigerators for the up-scale appliance brand, Thermadore (US).
+So, even if you did not buy one of the Whirlpool-owned appliance brands, there is a good chance you unknowingly bought a Whirlpool disguised as an Ikea or Kenmore.

 Kenmore, the name given by Sears to its store-brand appliances since 1927, makes exactly none of its own products, it never has.
 Electrolux (Frigidaire) and LG Corp. as well as Whirlpool make Kenmore's full-size refrigerators.
-The giant Chinese appliance maker, Haier, provides most of Kenmore's compact refrigerators, Danby, an Ohio-based mini-fridge pioneer, makes its wine coolers and Sanyo Electric Co. builds most of its freezers in Japan.
+The giant Chinese appliance maker, Haier, provides most of Kenmore's compact refrigerators, Danby, an Ohio-based mini-fridge pioneer, makes its wine coolers and Sanyo Electric Co. of Japan builds most of its freezers.
 Other Kenmore appliances are made by Electrolux (Sweden), Panasonic (Japan), Bosch (Germany-Poland-Turkey), and Mabe (Mexico).

 Haier stands to inherit GE's 900-acre Appliance Park in Louisville, Kentucky, and state-of-the-art appliance factories in LaFayette, Georgia and Bloomington, Indiana.
 And, in a major departure for GE which has always been very protective of its historic brand name, Haeir will continue to use the widely recognized "GE" brand name (but not "General Electric") and logo on its appliances for 40 years.